Schroder International Selection Fund Global Energy C Accumulation

 To date, Schroder International Selection Fund Global Energy C Accumulation has not paid any dividends.

-In Schroder International Selection Fund Global Energy C Accumulation, the United States, the United Kingdom and Canada are represented as the three largest countries.
+In Schroder International Selection Fund Global Energy C Accumulation, the United States, Canada and the United Kingdom are represented as the three largest countries.